Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 Yeah — politics has ruined Twitter.
 People used to talk about silly things on there, about comedy, about culture.
 Now everyone’s just mad all the time.

-The criticism of Twitter went from “Who cares about what someone else is eating for breakfast”? to “Does it facilitate hate crimes”?
+The criticism of Twitter went from “Who cares about what someone else is eating for breakfast?” to “Does it facilitate hate crimes?”

 The sense of fun is gone.
 It really is.

 But you’re not shy about being pretty aggressive on there.
-Are you ever concerned that by being so active on Twitter and speaking out so strongly about politics that you’re just adding to the feeling that we’re all yelling at each other all the time?
+Are you ever concerned that by being so active on Twitter and speaking out so strongly about politics, you’re just adding to the feeling that we’re all yelling at each other all the time?

 No, because comedians are supposed to point out madness and hypocrisy.
 What I’m doing is pretty straightforward: I think we have an incompetent, corrupt president, so I point that out.
 And it’s also the comedian’s job to give people some levity — we’re all so stressed out now from not being able to trust the person in charge of the country.
 Every comedian has to decide the tone of the joke that they’re comfortable with, but what are we all going to do?
 Not talk about what’s going on?
 Should we have not made jokes about Monica Lewinsky or George W. Bush invading Iraq?
 This is how we have our national discussion.

 It wasn’t that long ago when all mainstream audiences expected from comedians was to wear a blazer and tell inoffensive one-liners.
-Why has there been this shift in comedy towards moralizing and self-confession?
+Why has there been this shift in comedy toward moralizing and self-confession?

 It’s because people are hungrier for honesty now, which is something they’re not getting from other places.
 Comedians have no motivation to lie and almost every other public figure we encounter nowadays does.
 Politicians are lying to you all day long; comedians are telling you what they really feel.
 I think it also has to do with the enormous media need for content.
 People uploading their personal experience, in whatever format, has become modern entertainment.
 I don’t think that’s a bad thing.
 I’m as interested in a guy telling me about his daily difficulties as I am in a well-crafted movie.
 Chris Gethard has a podcast where he just talks to whoever calls in.
 Some of those episodes are perfect, and they’re just honest conversations.
 But a politician can’t do that.
 How many Republican politicians would tell you, when no one else is listening, that they’re against a woman’s right to choose?
 I assume the truth would be a lot fewer than publicly admit it.